RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/01/04 today also didn't learned a lot about development even today learned few things about clerk and planning to implement it in next project just changes in ui also done

 date:2024/01/06 made the admin pannel registration and login routes and made middleware for handling connection has setup the admin.js but wanted to code from scratch thus trying to do it

+date:2025/01/15 breaked the chat app into components for exploring the beauty of react and used context api for handling states between componnnets great learning experience